Research

 • Cognitive blocks respond to systematic intervention within 4-6 weeks

-You don't need expensive laboratory equipment to identify these patterns in your own writing.
-If you answer "yes" to three or more diagnostic questions, you likely have a cognitive block.
+We don't need expensive laboratory equipment to identify these patterns in our own writing.
+If we answer "yes" to three or more diagnostic questions, we likely have a cognitive block.
 The good news: cognitive blocks respond to systematic intervention within 4-6 weeks.

 How Keystroke Logging Detects Writer's Block